mpadmasri/technical-evaluation/README.md

 # Purpose of this repo

-    Simple Invoice App that is used to enter the customer details.
+    Simple Invoice App that is used to enter the Invoice details for a customer.
     Allows to add multiple line items and amount for each line item.
-    Clicking on Send will be displaying the data in the console.
+    Clicking on Send will be storing the data to browser local storage.

 # Steps to use this repo

     git clone https://github.com/mpadmasri/technical-evaluation
     npm install
     webpack-dev-derver for compiling and for live reloading of the changes navigate to localhost:<port>